 Physics education is unique in that many members coming to the discipline have been trained as physicists rather than as education researchers and may not be familiar with the field’s terminology or how education research is done.
 Additionally, many of the physics instructors who are interested in incorporating physics education research into their classroom conduct research in other areas of physics or may not do research at all.
 Therefore, we believe there should be a medium to connect those who conduct the research with those who will benefit from it most.
 This site serves as a realization of that goal.

 Here, we hope to avoid commons barriers encountered when reading scientific papers in an unfamiliar discipline and instead, provide short, clear descriptions of what’s happening in our field.
 We believe that when the barriers to participation are removed, everyone benefits.
 Additionally, we try to highlight open access research articles so that everyone is able to view the original paper for free.
-Currently, we post a new article every two weeks, typically on Wednesday or Thursday.
+Currently, we post a new article every month, typically on Wednesday or Thursday.

 Types of Articles